BenjaminDHorne/NELAFeatures/README.md

 ## Whats different between old and new NELA features?

-If you have used the old version of these features: , you will notice a few changes.
-1. The subjectivity feature was removed.
+If you have used the old version of these features: https://github.com/BenjaminDHorne/Language-Features-for-News, you will notice a few changes: 1.
+The subjectivity classifier features (previous called NBsubj and NBobj) have been removed.
 2. The event group of features has been added.
+You will also notice the feature names have been better normalized and grouped.

 ## Papers
 The updated features are described in: